remarcable/disrupting-ethberlin/Readme.md

 ## Future Work

-As I wrote above, there are a few things to tackle from a technical standpoint:
+As we wrote above, there are a few things to tackle from a technical standpoint:

 - Integrate with platforms like Matrix
 - Implement better privacy and decentralization measures through cryptography (zk) and/or blockchain tech
 - Possibly integrate the backend into the Next.js app
 - Address use cases like editing or updating events.

-But there's one thing I'm really passionate about that isn't technical. **And that is seeing this project used at other events.**
+But there's one thing we're really passionate about that isn't technical. **And that is seeing this project used at other events.**

 Be it week-long residencies like [https://www.zuberlin.city/](ZuBerlin) or future hackathons like the next ETHBerlin – it's time that co-creation becomes an integral part of events in web3.